Tellusant/docs/articles-posts/pred-deep.md

 Failure at any one layer can outweigh success at the others.

-Predictive models mostly come in four flavors:
+Corporate predictive models (outside engineering and finance) arguably come in four main categories that can be mixed:
 - Short-term time-dependent
 - Long-term time-dependent
 - Geographic cross-sectional
 - Product cross-sectional

-These categories mix time horizon and domain.
-In practice, modeling problems are defined along three dimensions: time structure (time-dependent vs cross-sectional), horizon (short vs long), and domain (geographic vs product).
+Here we mainly discuss time-dependent models (we say time-dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems).

-Here we mainly discuss time-dependent models (we say time-dependent, not time series because time series is associated with moving averages, ARIMA and similar, which is only one aspect of solving time problems.)
+With this as background, a holistic schenatic of a predictive modeling initiatives is shown below.

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg